-• By showing someone a dotPlot, how would you teach him/her to make a boxplot?
+• By showing someone a dotPlot, how would you teach them to make a boxplot?
 Write out your explanation in a series of steps for the person to use.

-- Use the steps you write to create a sketch of a boxplot for your predominant color's scores. - Then use the bwplot function to create a boxplot using R.
+- Use the steps you write to create a sketch of a boxplot for your predominant color's scores in your journal. - Then use the bwplot function to create a boxplot using R.